 Upon satisfactory completion of the course, students will be able to: 1.
-Demonstrate the ability to effectively and efficiently light a multitude of objects, i.e., glassware, shiny metal and textured subjects.
+Demonstrate the ability to effectively and efficiently light people and objects.
 2. Describe, discuss, and write about what constitutes a strong commercial image.

 - 3. Create, design and produce photographic images with specific attention to concept, technique and aesthetics for commercial application. - 4.
 Critique, analyze and compare personal work, the work of peers and professional work.